linrunner/tlp-doc/faq/battery.rst

 Battery has been removed
 ^^^^^^^^^^^^^^^^^^^^^^^^
-By removing (and re-inserting) the battery the charge thresholds may be reset to vendor specific defauls.
+By removing (and re-inserting) the battery the charge thresholds may be reset to vendor specific defaults.
 To restore TLP's settings use

 .. code-block:: sh